 How to Make it to the Next Vacation

-Last week, we talked about the value of vacations and a plan for integrating them into 2016.
-We now know from research what we already knew from life experience; the positive effects of vacations only last about four weeks.
+Taking time away from the demands and stress of work and life, in general, is essential to our well-being.
+There are incredible benefits to taking vacations.
+However, we now know from research what we already knew from life experience; the positive effects of vacations only last about four weeks.

 Who Am I?